Advertisement

 June 14/05: The Pentagon’s Milestone Decision Authority approves the entrance of the EFSS and ITV programs into the Production and Deployment (Milestone C) Phase.
 Source: US DoD IG.

 Programs entering this phase are supposed to have integrated subsystems, completed detailed design, reduced system-level risk, and demonstrated ability to operate within the approved Key Performance Parameters.
 The DoD Inspector General concluded that EFSS and ITV detailed design was not complete, nor had the programs demonstrated acceptable performance in developmental test and evaluation.
-In addition, no developmental test reports were issued prior to the June 2005 Milestone C approval.
-The Naval Surface Warfare Center performed EFSS developmental testing in March 2006 and May 2007, well after the Milestone C decision.
-Source: US DoD IG.

-It’s accompanied by an initial $12.1 million indefinite-delivery/ indefinite-quantity contract (M67854-05-D-6014) to General Dynamics Ordnance and Tactical Systems to supply EFSS and ITVs.
-The contract has a base year and up to 6 option years, and the order is for 66 EFSS and up to 650 ITVs – at an EFSS average unit cost of $578,782 and an ITV average unit cost of $94,770.
+It’s accompanied by an initial $12.1 million indefinite-delivery/ indefinite-quantity contract to General Dynamics Ordnance and Tactical Systems to supply EFSS and ITVs.
+At this point, the total potential contract is valued at $296 million for the base year and up to 6 option years, ordering up to 66 EFSS and up to 650 ITVs – at an EFSS average unit cost of $578,782 and an ITV average unit cost of $94,770.

-At this point, the total potential contract price is valued at $296 million.
-Thales estimated that the total value of TDA’s share could be EUR 80 million, if all EFSS contract options are exercised.
-As of July 2008, the contract was valued at $107.9 million so far, and costs for both the EFSS and ITV had escalated sharply.
-See also General Dynamics OTS | Thales.
+Thales estimated that the total value of TDA’s share could be EUR 80 million, if all EFSS contract options are exercised (M67854-05-D-6014).
+General Dynamics OTS | Thales.

 Nov 7/04: The EFSS/ITV Source Selection Authority (SSA) and the Source Selection Advisory Council (SSAC) are briefed on the 3rd evaluation of proposals.
 The SSAC minutes noted that the ratings for each offeror would stand and that the analysis of the cost figures was limited to the evaluated costs without the ammunition adjustments.
 The SSAC felt that GDOTS ammunition certification would cost the Government more, but there was no way to accurately quantify the cost.